General Terms and Conditions of Purchase

 (4) The production tests and final inspection shall not release the Supplier from its fulfilment and warranty obligations in accordance with sections 11 et seq.

 (5) The weights upon receipt as ascertained by the Laempe weight checkers on Laempe's own plant scales shall be the applicable weight determined.
-In the event that the goods cannot be weighed at Laempe's side, then the official railway weights established on the consignment note or in the event of a delivery by lorry the weights ascertained by public scales shall apply.
+If the goods cannot be weighed at Laempe's side, then the official railway weights established on the consignment note or in the event of a delivery by lorry the weights ascertained by public scales shall apply.

 9. Safety requirements and documentation